 He continues to create artwork on CTS, diaspora, heritage, and cultural policy, exhibiting at Birmingham Museum and Art Gallery, The Midlands Arts Centre, Urban Nation Museum, Berlin, and The Royal Academy Summer Exhibition in London in 2022.
 Past work has included; 'It Might be nothing but It Could Be Something..', a commission with varied academics from the University of Birmingham and Eastside Projects.
 His work has been selected for IKON for Artists and for The Royal Academy Summer Exhibition, 2020.
 His solo exhibition 'Suspect Objects Suspect Subjects' is currently being developed after an extended exhibition at the Brunei Gallery in London at SOAS.
 He presented a sample of his work at BISA at Warwick University and at Birmingham University in September 2022.

-He has completed an exchange trip to Pakistan with The British Council in 2019 and as an artist in residency in Berlin at Urban Nation, selection for the NAE OPEN as well as exhibiting at Manchester Contemporary with Vivid Projects.
+He completed an exchange trip to Pakistan with The British Council in 2019 and as an artist in residency in Berlin at Urban Nation, was selected for the NAE OPEN as well as exhibiting at Manchester Contemporary with Vivid Projects.
 Exhibiting his public works in Margate during the Turner Prize 2019/20.
 His first solo show saw Faisal asked to speak at The University of Birmingham, on BBC National & local news & The National in UAE.

-Faisal was chosen to take part in Chris Ofili’s Freeness project and his independent satirical music video was specially mentioned by NPR Radio on the subject of 'Pakistan Writers Take Center Stage' within the US by Sarfraz Manzoor and by the Guardian UK by Editor Jonathan Freedland.
+Faisal was chosen to take part in Chris Ofili’s Freeness project and his independent satirical music video was specially mentioned by NPR Radio on the subject of 'Pakistan Writers Take Center Stage' in the US by Sarfraz Manzoor and by the Guardian UK by Editor Jonathan Freedland.

 Information on artworks is available on request.